20031485/UPOBattleship/README.md

  - `BattleshipExitFrame`: it displays a window checking the user really wants to quit the game;
  - `BattleshipWindowDestructor` to make `BattleshipExitFrame` visible when trying to close `BattleshipStartLoadWindow`'s window;
  - `BattleshipSaveBeforeExitFrame` to be displayed when pressing "exit" during a game **[TODO: another WindowDestructor to call in that case]**.
+ - attempt of `loadGame()` in `Game` class implementation.
+Unfortunately, the programmer still doesn't know shit about Exceptions and I/O.

 # Useful links
  - [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)